 Through our programme of events, AMs meet with and hear the views of cancer patients, volunteers, fundraisers, doctors and scientists.

-They do this by attending the annual Wales Cancer Conference or being active in the community at a fundraising event such as Race for Life, or attending a themed meeting to focus on the awareness of one cancer, such as the launch of Breast Cancer Awareness Month.
+They do this by attending being active in the community at a fundraising event such as Race for Life, or attending one of our regular AM briefing meetings or events.

 We regularly brief AMs ahead of debates in the Senned, and respond to relevant parliamentary consultations and inquiries.
 We also attend the four main political party conferences where we give our views on cancer prevention and research issues to AMs, MPs, local councillors and other political influencers.